We Bare Bears: The Movie

-The film had its television premiere on Cartoon Network on September 7, 2020.
-Upon its release, We Bare Bears: The Movie received a positive response from film critics, who praised the film's relevant presentation of its themes.
-Following the conclusion of the series and the film, a spin-off television series titled We Baby Bears, which follows the bears as cubs, released on January 1, 2022.
+The film was released on North American digital theater platforms by Warner Bros.
+Television Distribution on June 30, 2020, and had its television premiere on Cartoon Network on September 7, 2020.
+Upon its release, We Bare Bears: The Movie received a positive response from film critics, who praised the film's relevant presentation of its themes, sense of humour, and positive messages, with many calling it an excellent conclusion to the franchise.
+Following the conclusion of the series and the film, a spin-off television series titled We Baby Bears, which follows the Bears as cubs, released on January 1, 2022.

 Plot

-Grizz, a nomadic bear cub, meets fellow cub Panda for the first time along the train tracks.
+Grizzly "Grizz", a nomadic bear cub, meets fellow cub Panda for the first time along the train tracks.
 Stuck as a train rapidly approaches, they are saved by a polar bear cub and the three form a stack as they attempt to outrun it.
-Upon awakening from this nightmare, a now-adult Grizz drags his brothers Panda and Ice Bear and the three rush out to be the first in line for the opening of a Canadian poutine food truck on the San Francisco Bay Area, unwittingly wreaking havoc along their way which incites a barrage of complaints from its residents.
+Upon awakening from this nightmare, a now-adult Grizz drags his brothers Panda and Ice Bear and the three rush out to be the first in line for the opening of a Canadian poutine food truck on the San Francisco Bay Area, unwittingly wreaking havoc along their way which incites the residents being fed up with their antics.
 Envious of the admiration the newly arrived celebrity koala Nom Nom receives from the public and the hate the Bears receive from them, the three devise a plan to record the "ultimate viral video" using outdated memes and force stream it into every screen in the city, which causes a massive blackout.

 The Bears are summoned to the City Hall to explain themselves.
-Despite the public's demands for their accountability, police officer Murphy refuses to endorse severe punishment, until Wildlife Control Agent Trout takes over and convinces the assembly to detain the Bears and relocate them to a wildlife preserve.
+Despite the public's demands for their accountability, police officer Murphy refuses to endorse severe punishment, until Wildlife Control Agent Trout takes over and convinces the assembly to detain the Bears and relocate them to a wildlife reserve.
 As the Bears' friends appeal for their release, Charlie the Bigfoot and his animal friends hijack a police vehicle and break the Bears out to the forest.
 With the bears now homeless and pursued, Grizz proposes for them to seek refuge in Canada, despite Panda's reluctance.
 Disguising the vehicle in hippie graffiti, they barely manage to slip out from Trout's blockade but crash the van in the process.
 They stumble upon the "Dramatic Cow", a famous talking cow who invites them to a party with various celebrity animals that mistake them for being internet famous.
 Despite their initial objections, the animals are persuaded by the Bears to spend the night with them, some of whom fix their van.
 Grizz, frequently haunted by the nightmare of the cubs' train encounter, where Agent Trout captures Panda and Ice Bear, awakes to find out that Trout has tracked them.
 The animals try to stall the agents as the Bears flee on the van.